15 Fabulous Things to Do in Porto

 6. Enjoy Live Music

-Whether you go all out with a concert at Casa da Musica or head down a little alleyway to immerse yourself in Fado, this city has a lot of options for you to discover and enjoy.
+Porto has a lot of ways to enjoy music.
+Go all out with a concert at Casa da Musica or head down a little alleyway to immerse yourself in Fado.
 A girl I met took me to a great venue called Maus Habitos, located on the 4th floor of the building opposite the Coliseu.
-It has an awesomely relaxed atmosphere and features a variety of cultural events, workshops and live music.
+It has an awesome atmosphere – super cool and relaxed – featuring a variety of cultural events, workshops and live music.

 Things to do in Porto, see live music at Casa da Musica